tomalec/articles/WebComponents/WC_F2F_meeting.md

 The standard to let custom elements participate in the form submission and actually writing custom form controls is getting pace.
 The proposal is available [as google doc](https://docs.google.com/document/d/1JO8puctCSpW-ZYGU8lF-h4FWRIDQNDVexzHoOQ2iQmY/edit?usp=sharing)
 There are still many caveats to cover.
 Luckily browser implementers agreed to implement low-hanging fruit first.
 Something that would allow at least working around/polyfilling most of the use cases.

 We should get `beforesubmit` event that would fire on the form element containing `FormData` so one could add/remove some imperatively.
-This would let us make submitable custom inputs, without a need to wrap native elements and wire them together manually.
+This would let us make submittable custom inputs, without a need to wrap native elements and wire them together manually.

 ## [Template instantiation](https://github.com/w3c/webcomponents/issues/747)

 Day 2 started with templates.
-The discussions were focused on deep details and engaged almost entire group.
+The discussions were focused on deep details and engaged almost the entire group.
 That, in my opinion, is a sign of maturity of this proposal.
 The biggest topic was how to express and expose the actual parts of the template.

 See [slides from Polymer presentation]( https://docs.google.com/presentation/d/1f9lMbJA_TSUwXXWPvH7QcIEMy1yUVcSD_KNpGjHztyk/edit ) and [github.com/w3c/webcomponents#747](https://github.com/w3c/webcomponents/issues/747) for the summary.

 What I like the most about the outcome of the discussions is that the Platform will start with shipping low-level primitives, that would allow frameworks and individual authors to address most of the use cases, then gradually deliver higher level features to provide nice and clean declarative and actually useful syntax at the end.

-I believe with this low level features in place we could implement our JSON Patch backed template binding.
+I believe with this low-level features in place we could implement our JSON Patch backed template binding.
 However, I would wait until we could use stabilized polyfill, and maybe one native (even flagged) implementation.

-Even if we stick to the current solution with framework given template binding, we should eventually feel the benefits, as frameworks should adapt those low-level primitives soon.
+Even if we stick to the current solution with framework given template binding, we should eventually feel the benefits, as frameworks should adopt those low-level primitives soon.
 Then, use faster, native implementations.
 So far Angular expressed interest in adoption and Polymer is already experimenting heavily.

 ## [Custom pseudo elements, `::part` and `::theme`](https://drafts.csswg.org/css-shadow-parts/)